chriskaringeg/Crimmz-pass-locker/README.md

 *To create an account with my details - log in and password.
 *Store my existing login information.
-*Copy my credentials to the clipboa
+*Copy my credentials to the clipboard